 Though we do not require a minimum number of assessment or intervention hours we seek applicants who have accumulated at least 500 total hours of direct clinical contact supervised by psychologists, through a combination of therapy and assessment experience during their graduate training and which are verified by their Director of Clinical Training.

 Other Benefits: 5 days available for professional development activities, 10 paid holidays.
 As UMMC employees, interns contribute at least 9% of their salary towards retirement and are given options to participate in state or other retirement plans.
 Interns may incur additional costs for elective health benefits coverage (e.g., lower deductible health insurance, dental, vision, etc.).
-Employment at UMMC is contingent on confirmation of COVID-19 vaccination and successfully meeting all UMMC employee onboarding requirements, including but not limited to, background check and vaccinations.

 Note: “PD” = Post-Doctoral Residency Position; “EP” = Employed Position.

 The Jackson metro area and Mississippi have a rich cultural history.
 Outside of the training program, there are a number of local community-based organizations promoting diversity.
 Additionally, there are a number of cultural events that occur throughout the year and numerous recreational opportunities available.